janaom/GCP-DE-project-uber-etl-pipeline/README.md

 # GCP Data Engineering project

-In this project you will analize the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+The purpose of this project is to analyze the [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
 To understand the data and its fields, please refer to the data dictionary provided by the TLC (`data_dictionary_trip_records_yellow.pdf`).

-In this project, we will use various technologies and tools to analyze the TLC Trip Record Data:
+The analysis of the TLC Trip Record Data will be conducted using the following technologies and tools: